dynovaio/newrelic-sb-nrql-pygments/README.md

 New Relic Query Language (NRQL) lexer for Pygments built by Dynova.

-New Relic Query Language (NRQL) is a SQL-like query language you can use to query your data in New Relic.
+NRQL is a SQL-like query language you can use to query your data in New Relic.
 This is a Python package that provides a lexer for Pygments to highlight NRQL queries.

 ## Requirements